bg_wrapper

 3. Make Company-Specific Adjustments

-• Adjust the multiple based on your business's strengths and weaknesses
+• Adjust the multiple up or down based on these specifics

-• Consider providing a range rather than a single number
+• Present a range rather than one number.

-• Subjective Adjustments: Without deep market knowledge, it's challenging to know how much each factor should impact your multiple
+• Subjective Adjustments: Without experience, it’s hard to know how each factor should impact your final price.

 Best Practices for Getting It Right